Targetdistance/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 Project done during **Full Stack Software Engineering studies** at **ALX School Africa**.
 It aims to learn about docstrings to create and implement tests in **Python**.

 ## Technologies
-* Python Scripts are written with Python 3.8.4
+* Python Scripts are written with Python 3.8.4 and 3.4
 * C files are compiled using `gcc 4.8.4`
 * Tested on Ubuntu 20.04 LTS